GBrachetta/Parfumier/README.md

 - Users have the possibility to delete their account.
 - Users can request a password reset in case they forget their password.

-#### Perfumes
+#### Perfumes & Types

-- Admins are able to create, edit and delete perfumes.
+- Admins are able to create, edit and delete perfumes and types of perfumes.
 - Admins can upload and change a picture for the above perfumes.
 - All users and not registered visitors can browse and search the full database and access all perfumes and reviews.

 #### Admins

 - Admins have access to functionalities reserved only to them, such as
-  - Creating a perfume.
+  - Creating and editing a perfume or type.
-  - Deleting a perfume (except if they are not the creators)
+  - Deleting a perfume or type (except if they are not their creators)

-#### Perfume Photos
+#### Images

+All images interacting with the database are dinamically stored in Cloudinary.com.
+They are given a reduced size to minimise loading times and the app only needs to render a 'thumbnain' of the full size image stored remotely.
+Additionally, in the routes the default 'http' protocol gets replaced by 'https' so images get served securely.

-Admins can upload photos using Cloudinary.
+Admins can upload perfume photos using Cloudinary.
 In case a photo is not provided during the creation of the perfume, a default generic picture is saved to the database.

 The method used is described below: